CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.0.4 =

+* Fixed a bug where settings would in some cases not load correctly
+* Fixed warning of missing key enable_ssn
+* Made cost field optional
+* Some changes to integrate better with woocommerce block

 = 2.0.2 =